Fergie-B/OOO-2/README.md

 - A Main Game screen where the user receives a correct message on getting the question right
 - A Main Game screen where the user receives a incorrect message on getting the question wrong
 - A Final Score screen that displays the Users final score and offers the choice to play again
-- A Contaact Form Screen that allows the User to contact the developer of the game
+- A Contact Form Screen that allows the User to contact the developer of the game
 - A 404 Screen that offers a link to bring the user back to the Home Page/Start Screen